 But Westwood found that during this parasitic relationship, thousands upon thousands of mRNA molecules were being exchanged between both plants, creating this open dialogue between the species that allows them to freely communicate.

-Using this newfound information, scientists can now examine if other organisms such a bacteria and fungi also exchange information in a similar fashion.
-His finding could also help solve issues of food scarcity.
+Using this newfound information, scientists can now examine if other organisms such as bacteria and fungi also exchange information in a similar fashion.
+His findings could also help solve issues of food scarcity.

 “Parasitic plants such as witchweed and broomrape are serious problems for legumes and other crops that help feed some of the poorest regions in Africa and elsewhere,” said Julie Scholes, a professor at the University of Sheffield, U.K., who is familiar with Westwood’s work but was not part of this project.
 “In addition to shedding new light on host-parasite communication, Westwood’s findings have exciting implications for the design of novel control strategies based on disrupting the mRNA information that the parasite uses to reprogram the host.”

 Westwood said that while his finding is fascinating, how this is applied will be equally as interesting.

 “The beauty of this discovery is that this mRNA could be the Achilles heel for parasites,” Westwood said.
 “This is all really exciting because there are so many potential implications surrounding this new information.”

 Nationally ranked among the top research institutions of its kind, Virginia Tech’s College of Agriculture and Life Sciences focuses on the science and business of living systems through learning, discovery, and engagement.
 The college’s comprehensive curriculum gives more than 3,100 students in a dozen academic departments a balanced education that ranges from food and fiber production to economics to human health.
 Students learn from the world’s leading agricultural scientists, who bring the latest science and technology into the classroom.